NungoEdwin/z01/README.md

-This is a parent repo of projects Ive done in zone01Kisumu adventure
+## This is a parent repoitory of projects I've done in zone01Kisumu adventure